Two radicalised Singaporeans detained under Internal Security Act

 "Hazim looked up to Kazali and was convinced by Kazali that he should undertake armed violence against the perceived enemies of his religion, specifically non-Muslims," MHA said.

-Kazali was arrested in Malaysia by MSB officers in December 2018, and was deported to Singapore and handed over to ISD on Jan 7, 2019.
-He was arrested and subsequently issued with an Order of Detention (OD) under the ISA.
+Kazali was arrested in Johor Bahru by Malaysian Special Branch officers in December last year, and was deported to Singapore and handed over to ISD on Jan 7, 2019.
+He was arrested and subsequently issued with an order of detention under the ISA.

-Hazim was in turn arrested in Singapore and subsequently issued with an OD last month.
+Hazim was in turn arrested in Singapore and issued an order of detention last month.

 "These cases highlight the dangers of radicalisation of Singaporeans overseas, and the potential impact within Singapore.
 The threat of extremism is one which does not respect national borders," MHA said.